maxime-lair/maxime-lair/docs/index.md

 $ cat docker-compose.yml
 version: "3.9"
 services:
-        web_1:
+        web:
                 ports:
-                        - "8081:80"
+                        - "35000-35100:80"
                 image: "httpd:2.4"
                 volumes:
                         - ./binsh/:/usr/local/apache2/htdocs/
-        web_2:
-                ports:
-                        - "8082:80"
-                image: "httpd:2.4"
-                volumes:
+                networks:
-                        - ./binsh/:/usr/local/apache2/htdocs/
+                        - webzone
+networks:
+        webzone:
+                driver: bridge
  ```

-We indicate two services: web server 1 and 2 and we map the ports from (host) 808x to port 80 (httpd port in the container)

-We use the provided httpd image, imagine we want to upgrade from version 2.4 to 2.5, we could just change one and check for any differences.
+We indicate one service called **web** running on range 35000-35100 on the host and mapped to default httpd port (80)

 Then we indicate the HTML files we want to use, and where to place them on the container